yogiogi/goOSCdoc/README.md

     ```

 #### Login with Social Media

+##### Login in Web
-This API is used to login a user with social media like google, facebook and twitter.
+This API is used to login with social media like google, facebook and twitter from one stop click website.
-If the login is successful, it is automatically registered as a user in the application
+If the login is successful, it is automatically registered a user in to one stop click database.

 * **URL** :
     - **Google** : `/auth/google`